TriumphCoding/Adelphia/Design/HomebreweryExport.md

 | Impossible      | -25 + *stat*     |
 :
 If you pass the quirk test, you accomplish or at least make progress toward, your desired outcome.
-\page

 ### Making Progress
 :
 Sometimes, it pays to break a task down into multiple parts, allowing multiple characters to chip in and accomplish a goal.
 In this case, you will assign a task HP, usually some number between 2 and 12.
 Then, you will choose a difficulty at which you would consider progress being made toward that goal, instead of simply accomplishing the task outright.
 If you match the tier of difficulty, deal 2 damage against the task. for every additional tier of difficulty your quirk test would have cleared, deal an additional 1 damage.
 :
 In addition, choose an HP value for the party. for every tier of difficulty a given roll fails by, deal 1 damage to the party.
 Once the party is "defeated", the outcome that they didn't want occurs.
-:

 {{note While more information is available in the sections about running the game, as a rule of thumb the task should have about twice the HP as the party.
 So the party might have 2 HP for a 4 HP task, or 3 HP for a 6 HP task.}}
+\page
 ### Getting Close
 :
 Did someone fail a skill check by only one tier of difficulty? if they did, maybe someone else at the table can come up with a way that their character might be able to help.
 If so, they can make an attempt against the difficulty of the task (even if the way they are helping is surprisingly simple, like bringing snacks to a person doing a large amount of research).
 If they succeed, then the person counts as succeeding at exactly the level difficulty.